Hello! Who are you and what business did you start?

 The digital ecosystem has evolved drastically since we started, so we continue to iterate and evolve with our customers.
 We’ve been a bootstrapped company from the get-go in 2016, and today, our team of 45 is serving nearly 700 customers.
 Profitably.

 What's your backstory and how did you come up with the idea?

 I grew up in India, and then moved to the US and graduated from the University of Illinois at Urbana-Champaign.
-I think not being tied down to family or nostalgia or fill-in-the-blank can be both good and not-so-good, so I tried to harness the good.
-I was free to follow my intuition which led me to Silicon Valley, where I got a job as a product manager for a mobile technology company.
+After college, I was free to follow my intuition which led me to Silicon Valley, where I got a job as a sales engineer and then as a product manager for a mobile technology company.

 The growth that comes in a measured, sustainable way doesn’t go away overnight.

 Through connections made in the breeding ground for innovation and entrepreneurship that is Silicon Valley, Moolah Media was born about eight years later.
 Moolah Media was an ad network focused on buying and selling ads that was founded, together with a third colleague, by myself and Sam Darawish, Everflow’s co-founder and CEO.

 Our first hire was Jonathan Blais, Everflow’s third co-founder, and CTO.
 We built it from the ground up, including all of the technology – it was all built in-house.
 And, ultimately, we were acquired by a much bigger company called Opera Mediaworks.

 Upon our exit, the next big idea wasn’t something we had to do much searching for.
 Frankly, we saw a gap in the market that we were already neck-deep in, and we went for it.
 Sam, Jonathan, and I were ready to shift away from the world of buying and selling ads and settle into building a technology platform company.